bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 If the price is not specified, it will automatically pick up the store’s product catalog price.
 However, you can override this price with `price_inc_tax` and `price_ex_tax`.

-If you specify `price_inc_tax` or `price_ex_tax`, you will also update the order products base_price according to the store settings but will not change any variant pricing.
+If you specify `price_inc_tax` or `price_ex_tax`, it will automatically update the order products base_price according to the store settings, but will not change any variant pricing.
 For example, if you set the store to display prices with tax included, then the `base_price` will be `price_inc_tax`.

 **Stock**

 For products that you configured to track stock, the quantity specified on the order will reduce the stock on hand.
-When there is not enough inventory to fulfill the order, an “out of stock” error code displays.
+When there is not enough inventory to fulfill the order, the rejected order generates an "out of stock" error code.

 **Min and max quantities**

-For products that have min and max quantities specified in their settings, the API will honor them and reject orders appropriately.
+For products with min and max quantities specified in their settings, the API will honor these and reject orders appropriately.

 **Options**